David Witherell, Executive Director

 Sarah La Belle, Administrative Assistant

 Sarah La Belle joined the council staff in 2018.
-She is additional administrative support for website maintenance and document upkeep; making sure the public has the most current and accurate information as possible.
-She is also the staff administrator for the Advisory Panel.
+She is administrative support for website maintenance and document upkeep, making sure the public has the most current and accurate information possible.
+She is also the secretary for the Council and SSC during meetings and works with the analysts to create infographics to help communicate science to the public.
 Sarah has a Bachelor of Science in Applied Technologies Leadership with a focus on nonprofit organizations.
 Little known fact: Sarah has been to 49 of the 50 states- only Rhode Island is left!

 Sarah Marrinan, Economist